robyndahl/AdvancedPaleobiology/Labs/Lab06.md

 This lab builds on the morphometrics activity that we have already complete in [Lab 05](/Labs/Lab05.md).
 It was originaly created by [Andrew Zaffos](https://github.com/aazaff/teachPaleobiology/blob/master/LabExercise2.md) and edited for this course.

+Part 1 should be quick and easy based on our previous lab.
+Part 2 explores how PCA can be combined with phylogenetic data to better understand evolutionary relationships.

 ## Part 1

 Fossil species are recognized and classified on the basis of morphology.
 This introduces subjectivity into the process of classification because all species display some range of morphological variability and the line between intra- and interspecific variability is often a judgment call.